khaleelsalim/firstleap/ReadMe.md

  This project is an automated job scraping pipeline that extracts job listings, job details, and company information from CV-Library using Scrapy and Selenium.
 The scraped data is processed and stored in a PostgreSQL database.
 Docker is used for environment management, ensuring smooth execution across different systems.

 # Prerequisites
-- OS: Linux ( recommended) / MacOS / Windows with WSL
+- OS: Linux
-- Python: Version 3.10+
+- Python: Version 3.8
 - Docker: Installed and running
 - PostgreSQL: Version 14+